 My research crosses back and forth between literary studies and history.
 My book Worlds of Dissent combines approaches from both disciplines to offer a new approach to the dissident movements in East Central Europe under Communism.
 I teach graduate and undergraduate courses on Czech literature, history, and culture, as well as comparative European literatures more generally.

 I translate Czech prose and poetry, and have edited and translated a book of poems by Ivan Wernisch, In the Puppet Gardens: Selected Poems, 1963-2005.
 My translations have appeared in Dalkey Archive's Best European Fiction 2018, as well as in Circumference: Poetry in Translation, BODY: Poetry, Prose, Word, and elsewhere.
-This fall, my translations of Czech poet Petr Hruška will be read at the Prague Writers' Festival.
+My translations of Czech poet Petr Hruška will appear this year in Modern Poetry in Translation.